 Today, VR is most commonly used for entertainment purposes.
 Gaming or 3D cinema.
 However, the technology is beginning to find a place in the professional world.

 Virtual Reality Exposure Therapy (VRET) was introduced to help patients overcome anxiety disorders and phobias.
 If you are scared of spiders, one can be introduced to spiders in a virtual setting.
+Life is all about experiences.
+Real or digital, it’s the experience.
+The wow factor.
+The feeling of being happy and engaged physically or synthetically/digitally brings us joy.
+In the near future, VR will change the way we communicate with each other, it is the future.

 If you are interested in building Virtual Worlds consider going to art school like SCAD.
 If you already have the know-how, CONTACT us.
 It’s our passion.